a2roger/backup/w3_computervision/readme.md

 ### Experiment

-* Face swap by loading an image and displaying it on top of the tracked face (use a `PImage` and display a scaled version using `image()`).
+* Face swap by loading an image and displaying it on top of the tracked face (use a `p5.Image` and display a scaled version using `image()`).
 There's an emoji image you can use in the `/data` directory.

+# Other Tracking

 ## Optical Flow